furynet/furyhub-1/docs/endpoints/grpc-rest.md

 A [Swagger](https://swagger.io/) (or OpenAPIv2) specification file is exposed under the `/swagger` route on the API server.
 Swagger is an open specification describing the API endpoints a server serves, including description, input arguments, return types and much more about each endpoint.

-Enabling the `/swagger` endpoint is configurable inside `~/.iris/config/app.toml` via the `api.swagger` field, which is set to true by default.
+Enabling the `/swagger` endpoint is configurable inside `~/.fury/config/app.toml` via the `api.swagger` field, which is set to true by default.

 For application developers, you may want to generate your own Swagger definitions based on your custom modules.
-The IRIShub's [Swagger generation script](https://github.com/irisnet/irishub/blob/master/scripts/protoc-swagger-gen.sh) is a good place to start.
+The FURYhub's [Swagger generation script](https://github.com/furynet/furyhub/blob/master/scripts/protoc-swagger-gen.sh) is a good place to start.

 ## API Endpoints

-**IRIShub API Endpoints**
+**FURYhub API Endpoints**

 | API Endpoints                                                                                                                               | Description                                                                                      | Legacy REST Endpoint                                                              |
 | :------------------------------------------------------------------------------------------------------------------------------------------ | :----------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------- |